Goodbye Facebook. It's Time.

 To my existing readers on Facebook (those few who are there), thank you for being loyal followers.
 I couldn't be where I am today without you.
 You have my undying gratitude.

-If you want to continue to follow me, You can contact me on other platforms found on my bio below, my contact page, or subscribe to my weekly newsletter, DanylkoWeb Wire.
+If you want to continue to follow me, You can contact me on other platforms found on my bio below or my contact page.
 I'm never far from your mobile devices. :-)

 Goodbye Facebook.
 I feel it's time to move on.